wolfinTD/Dotfiles/README.md

 # Dotfiles
-storing config files for distrohopping and just security
+storing config files for distrohopping and just plain security